Skip to main content

 For full CLI documentation, see the CLI Reference.

-When you run stably fix in CI, it automatically detects which test run to fix.
-You don’t need to pass any ID or reference.Behind the scenes:
+When you run stably fix in CI, it automatically detects which test run to fix using the CI_BUILD_ID environment variable.Behind the scenes:

-3. The AI analyzes the failures and suggests fixes
+3. The AI analyzes the failures and applies targeted fixes

 Option 2: Stably Cloud Runner